mauroservienti/NServiceBus.IntegrationTesting/README.md

 NServiceBus.IntegrationTesting allows testing end-to-end business scenarios, exercising the real production code.

+## Disclaimer

+NServiceBus.IntegrationTesting is not affiliated with Particular Software and thus is not officially supported.
+It's evolution stage doesn't make it production ready yet.

 ## tl;dr

 NServiceBus.IntegrationTesting enables a test like the following one to be defined: